 We brought March Madness to Timor-Leste – with chess

-If there is one thing I could tell my friends from home that would surprise them the most to learn about me, it would be that I was on the chess team for all seven years of middle and high school.
+If there is one thing I could tell my friends from home about me that would surprise them the most, it would be that I was on the chess team for all seven years of middle and high school.

-At the time I was embarrassed to attend practices and attempted to avoided the yearbook photos at all costs, but absolutely craved the intellectual competitiveness and strategic thinking the game of chess required from players.
+At the time I was embarrassed to attend practices and I attempted to avoid the yearbook photos at all costs.
+I absolutely craved the intellectual competitiveness and strategic thinking that chess required from players, though.
 Admittedly, I wasn’t a very good player, and more than once was subjected to a tournament checkmate by a kid half my age sporting a Harvard T-shirt.
 However, I continued to play.
-My only opponent for the last nine years has been my loving husband (who has yet to win a match against me).

-I met my husband, Kevin, nine years ago at The University of North Carolina at Chapel Hill and quickly became indoctrinated into his unwavering love for and dedication to his dear Tar Heels.
-The idea for the March Madness Chess Tournament came at the perfect moment when a local kiosk from the villa began selling hand-carved wooden chess boards: March Madness was only two months away and our neighborhood kids were excited and ready to learn something new.
+I met my husband, Kevin, nine years ago at the University of North Carolina at Chapel Hill and quickly became indoctrinated into his unwavering love for, and dedication to, his beloved Tar Heels.
+While serving together with the Peace Corps in Timor-Leste, the idea for marrying his love of the March Madness basketball frenzy with my love of chess came the moment a local kiosk in our community began selling hand-carved wooden chess boards.
+At the time, March Madness was only two months away and our neighborhood kids were excited and ready to learn something new.

 Kevin and I decided that the kids would have to find interest in the idea of learning the game of chess themselves, so we strategically played a game against one another on our front porch in full view of the entire village.
-It wasn’t minutes until we were surrounded by a crowd of 20 or more kids, most of them our own English students.
+Within minutes we were surrounded by a crowd of 20 or more kids, most of them our own English students from the local school.

-After only one game, the kids asked us to teach them how to play, and thus began the process of coaching chess to 15 to 20 kids over the next two months.
-Most days after school they would come over to ask for the chessboard to practice, while Kevin or I patiently sat nearby and coached them.
+After only one game, the kids asked us to teach them how to play.
+Thus began the process of coaching chess to about 20 kids over the next two months.
+Most days after school they would come over to ask for the chess board to practice.
+Kevin or I would sit patiently nearby and coach them.

 On March 8 we drew names for eligibility and let the kids draw numbers to determine their position on the bracket.
-For the 10 kids who weren’t chosen to play, we had them fill out their own bracket with their predictions for each round.
+There were ten kids not chosen to play, but we had them fill out their own bracket with predictions for each round.
 Eight competitors, three rounds, one winner.
-Inner-family competitiveness, major upsets, last second game changers and an underdog victory.
-All fans' brackets were busted by the end of round one, but that didn’t stop a lively celebration at the end with the final win, complete with fans cheering the winner's name over and over again.
+Inner-family competitiveness, major upsets, last second game changers and an underdog victory completed the experience.
+All fans' brackets were busted by the end of round one, but that didn’t stop a lively celebration with the final win, complete with fans cheering and chanting the winner's name over and over again.

-The winners ceremony included the first place winner receiving a wooden chessboard of his own and a trophy with his name engraved, the runner-up a bag of Skittles (sent over from America) and some fruit and the rest of the competitors a single Blow Pop (also sent over from America).
+At the winner's ceremony, the first place winner received a wooden chessboard of his own and a trophy with his name engraved on it.
+The runner-up went home with a bag of Skittles (sent over especially from America) and some fruit.
+The rest of the competitors each received a single Blow Pop (also sent over from America).

-Since our March Madness Chess Tournament we have taught an additional five girls the rules of the game, continue to coach the kids on new strategies, watched multiple Carolina vs. Duke games together and at the request of the kids have led an English class lesson on the names of the chess pieces in English.
-Needless to say, I am no longer embarrassed about my love for the game of chess, my husband has loved sharing his dedication to his Tar Heels with the kids and the kids have loved learning a new game.
+After our March Madness Chess Tournament ended, we taught an additional five girls the rules of the game and continued to coach the kids on new strategies.
+We also watched multiple Carolina vs. Duke games together and, at the kids' request, led an English class lesson on the names of the chess pieces.
+Needless to say, I am no longer embarrassed about my love for the game of chess and my husband loved sharing his dedication to his Tar Heels with the kids.
+For their part, the kids loved learning a new game.